softwaremill/ox/doc/utils/rate-limiter.md

 You can use one of the following shorthands to define a Rate Limiter with the corresponding algorithm:

-- `RateLimiter.fixedWindow(rate: Int, dur: FiniteDuration, considerOperationTime: Boolean = false)`,
+- `RateLimiter.fixedWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
-- `RateLimiter.slidingWindow(rate: Int, dur: FiniteDuration, considerOperationTime: Boolean = false)`,
+- `RateLimiter.slidingWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
-- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration, considerOperationTime: Boolean = false)`,
+- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,

-These shorthands also allow to define if the whole execution time should be considered.
+These shorthands also allow to define if the whole execution time of an operation should be considered.
 See the tests in `ox.resilience.*` for more.

 ## Custom rate limiter algorithms